artsy/README/practices/playbook.md

   - If not, consider blocking off the next practice meeting for brainstorming with fellow practice members.
 Try to get at how the practice can be improved, grouping pieces of feedback into themes and new ideas.
 Miro boards are useful here!

-And remember, facilitating the meeting takes energy, but the energy that you put into it is the energy that you'll get back.
-Be excited about the things you're talking about and people will get excited for you!